-Obstructions to the driver

-On the driver's side, only use mats adapted to the vehicle that attach to the preinstalled parts, and regularly check their mounting.
-Do not place several mats on top of each other.
+Obstructions to the driver On the driver's side, only use mats suitable for the vehicle, attached with the pre-fitted components, and check the fitting regularly.
+Do not lay one mat on top of another.

 There is a risk of wedging the pedals